We’re here 24/7 to listen and help.

 Group therapy works through specific therapeutic mechanisms identified in Irvin Yalom’s foundational text The Theory and Practice of Group Psychotherapy (first published 1970, 6th edition published 2020 with co-author Molyn Leszcz).
 Yalom and Leszcz describe 11 therapeutic factors that operate in well-run groups, including universality (recognition that one’s struggles are shared by others), instillation of hope, group cohesiveness, interpersonal learning, and catharsis.
 These are the clinical mechanisms group therapy uses to produce change.
 Group therapy does not replace individual therapy at Villa Healing Center; it works alongside it.

-Adults consider group therapy as part of their treatment when their clinical presentation includes interpersonal patterns, social difficulty, isolation, or a need for peer perspective that one-on-one therapy alone cannot provide.
+Adults consider group therapy as part of their treatment when their clinical presentation includes interpersonal patterns, social difficulty, isolation, or a need for peer perspective that individual therapy alone cannot provide.
 Common presentations addressed in Villa’s groups include depression, anxiety, post-traumatic stress disorder, complex grief, and co-occurring substance use as part of dual diagnosis care.
 If symptoms include thoughts of self-harm or suicide, call or text 988 immediately rather than waiting for a group session.
 The 988 Suicide and Crisis Lifeline is free, confidential, and available 24/7.

 Adult group therapy is delivered in four primary formats per the AGPA Clinical Practice Guidelines.
 Each format has distinct objectives, structure, and clinical fit.
 Villa Healing Center runs groups across all four formats, matched to clinical presentation.